 - Written statement

 - Any kind of weapons or items that can be used as a weapon

 - Lab test reports or blood test reports or any similar findings

 Determining The Admissibility Of The Evidence

 The most important factor when determining whether a piece of evidence should be admitted in court or not is its relevance to the proceedings.
-It is very important that the evidence you include makes a material fact more believable and less probable.
-There are certain cases according to your criminal lawyer in Melbourne, Florida that may require the exclusion of evidence on the basis of the fact that it may confuse the jury.
+The evidence you include must make a material fact more believable and less probable.
+There are certain cases according to your criminal lawyer in Melbourne, Florida that may require the exclusion of evidence-based on the fact that it may confuse the jury.

 Another fact that makes the evidence more important for your case is its reliability.
-The United States Supreme court has already set standards based upon which evidence is able to challenge a drug test result or ballistic or computer or forensic report just so that it can be admitted into a trial as reliable evidence.
+The United States Supreme court has already set standards based upon which evidence can challenge a drug test result or ballistic or computer or forensic report just so that it can be admitted into a trial as reliable evidence.